propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.3.2 =
+* Start tracking property views for use with future reports
+* Fix PHP notices on contact record, shown when error reporting was cranked up
+* Fix filter for  modifying enquiry form  fields

 = 1.3.1 =
 * Cater for when no dpeartment field is present on a search form.
 Previously it would result in no fields being shown at all